 Boasting the warmth and history of an old English pub, all dark woods and shadowy corners, The Lord Dudley is a perfect place to hide away this winter.
 A mock Tudor building complete with a creeping vine-covered exterior, it has a rabbit warren of adjoining rooms awaiting you inside.
 The maroon-carpeted floors sink in all the right places due to the storied halls being ploughed by a steady stream of drinkers who come seeking solace and warmth.
 You'll find the roaring fireplace in the lamp-lit, timber-panelled rear lounge, which is furnished with booth-style tables and doubles as the games corner.
 You can gather a mob of mates around and while away a winter night with a competitive game of Scrabble or the ever heart-quickening Connect Four.

 A reliable local, the Crix has all the comfort and familiarity you need for a cosy winter's night.
 It's a beautiful old pub, boasting wooden floors and wall tiles, a laid-back atmosphere and plenty of character behind the bar.
 In winter, a fireplace is always lit and surrounded by cosy lounges.
 There's also a pool table that's free on Thursdays, so be ready for the fight.
-With $10 steaks on Mondays, live jazz with $5 house wine and $7.50 mulled wine on Wednesdays and $15 Sunday roasts, it's the perfect place to make your warm home base all through the wintertime.
+With $10 bar meals on Mondays, free trivia on Tuesdays and full roast dinnners of Sundays, it's the perfect place to make your warm home base all through the wintertime.

 Located on the corner of Goulburn Street and Wentworth Avenue, the century-old Macquarie Hotel building has been so beautifully restored that upon entering you immediately forget you're mere minutes from the CBD.
 With the wicker chairs, hand-painted Cuban detailing and sweet tunes, it's the perfect place to sit by the fire and escape from the city grind.
-The space is also home to a custom-designed indirect wood smoked barbacoa for slow cooking meat the traditional South American way.
-All the meats are sustainable and locally sourced, and are cooked for hours over aromatic woods, adding to the warmth of the joint.
+On the menu you'll find riffs on Mexican and southern USA dishes, such as smoked tacos, slow-cooked beef cheek, wagyu burgers and philly cheesesteaks.

 Sometimes the perfect winter bar is in the last place you'd think to look — the beach.
 Nothing beats coming in from the biting winds of the coast to a shack warmed by a roaring fire, though it's too rowdy to ever be called 'cosy'.
 In winter they serve a warming menu with the likes of fish pot pie (made with what's fresh that day) and lamb shank surrounded by glazed winter veggies and mash.
 You'll just need to add a glass of red to complete the hearty dishes.